jaruizsys/DetectingRMAs/README.md

 ##### What is the version with worse HDOPQuality?
 ![Worse HDOP Quality](images/worse_hdop.png)

 Based on the above graph the TTU730 LTE A presents the worse HDOP quality.
-This should be considered to use an alternative option of hardware as replacement for this version on replacements and new sales in order to avoid bad customer experiences.
+This should be considered to use an alternative option of hardware as replacement for this version on replacements and new sales in order to avoid unpleasant customer experiences.

 ### Next steps